Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration: Methodology

 \subsection{Digital PIM}

 We consider a simple digital PIM architecture consisting of several crossbar arrays that may all operate simultaneously according to the abstract model depicted in Figure~\ref{fig:PIM}(e).
 We construct the architecture to match the overall GPU memory size of 48GB.
-The crossbar dimension, per-gate energy, and clock frequency are derived from state-of-the-art digital PIM architectures for memristive~\cite{Nishil, RACER} and DRAM~\cite{Ambit, SIMDRAM} PIM.
+The crossbar dimension, per-gate energy, and clock frequency are derived from state-of-the-art digital PIM architectures for memristive~\cite{Nishil, RACER} and DRAM~\cite{SIMDRAM} PIM that evaluated both the performance characteristics of the underlying devices as well as the necessary periphery and interconnects circuits, as summarized in Table~\ref{tab:params}.
+The maximal bitwise throughput supported by such an architecture is the product of the number of rows per crossbar, the number of crossbars in the memory, and the clock frequency.
+We explore in the code repository the sensitivity to this digital PIM parallelism by varying the crossbar dimensions.
 The maximum power consumption is derived from the maximal parallelism at full duty cycle.
-We compare both throughput and normalized throughput per Watt (energy efficiency).
+We compare both throughput and normalized throughput per Watt (energy efficiency) for a power-normalized metric.
+The correctness of the algorithms discussed in this paper follows directly from the extensive simulations performed in AritPIM~\cite{AritPIM} and MatPIM~\cite{MatPIM} that both verify correctness (i.e., bit-exact comparison to expected results) and latency (cycles).